michaeltouati/ESVM/contrib.md

 - not using object oriented Fortran 2003 features
 - etc ...

-3. If you've added parameters in the input-deck, please add their description in the input-deck following the same style.
+3. If you've added parameters in the input-deck, please add their descriptions in the input-deck following the same style.
-4. Ensure the code compiles in debug mode
+4. Ensure the code compiles with all compiler debugging options
-5. Ensure the code pass the provided tests and add a test if a new solver, a new boundary condition, etc... is added.
+5. Ensure the code passes the provided tests and add a test if a new solver, a new boundary condition or... is added.
 6. Issue that pull request!

-# Any contributions you make will be under the GNU General Public License v3.0
+# License
 When you submit code changes, your submissions are understood to be under the same [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) that covers ESVM.

-# License
-By contributing, you agree that your contributions will be licensed under its GNU General Public License v3.0.